w314/notes/javaNotes/javaQA.md

 - `Deploy`
 - `Maintain`

-### 66-3.15 When would you use an Agile methodology versus Waterfall?
+### 66 agile vs. waterfall When would you use an Agile methodology versus Waterfall?

 - when i want to see results faster
 - when i want to be flexible